 3.3.
 Add 800 µL of MEPM culture medium (step 2.1) to each 1.5 mL tube.
 Centrifuge the 1.5 mL tube at 200 × g for 5 min to pellet the cells.
 Remove the supernatant, and resuspend the cell pellet in 1 mL of MEPM culture medium.

 3.4.
 Plate the MEPM cells into a 6-well tissue culture-treated plate containing MEPM culture medium.
-Allow the cells to adhere to the plastic surface for 12 h at 37 °C in a sterile incubator with 5% CO2.
+Allow the cells to adhere to the plastic surface for 12 h at 37 °C in an incubator with 5% CO2.

 NOTE: After overnight incubation, the vast majority (~90%) of cells will attach.
 At this point, the adhered cells will look fairly homogeneous, with a triangular or slightly elongated shape.